-Level 1 Individual Behaviour Monitoring Duration 4 Weeks (can be extended by a further 2 weeks) Support Individual weekly target setting (e.g. WW - amount and type and Rewards) and monitoring / mentoring by allocated member of staff via PD Planner - classroom and unstructured time 'check in' Advise parents of concerns Share details of IBM with Progress Leader and Tutor Weekly communication with parents / carers to advise and update (email / telephone) Review of timetable and any particular pattern of difficulties to be explored / addressed Consider Level 1 Managed Move (student directed to an alternative educational setting for a short period of time) Consider Vulnerability / SEND issues and discuss as necessary with PV / DA / SKE Triggers DA and DR to identify students causing concern and requiring IBM and allocate case Students generating negative PD profile and accumulating repeat sanctions - Detention / ISO or high levels of Written Warnings in PD year group and school year to date table Poor ATL, significantly below year group average Non-standard entry with accompanying behaviour concerns Staff Supporting Intervention A member of the Inclusion Team (Pastoral Team/Student Support Team or Learning Enhancement Team) or a Progress Leader will be identified to take the lead in oversight of the IBM.
+Level 1 Individual Behaviour Monitoring Duration 6 Weeks Support Individual weekly target setting (e.g. WW - amount and type and Rewards) and monitoring / mentoring by allocated member of staff via PD Planner - classroom and unstructured time 'check in' Advise parents of concerns Share details of IBM with Progress Leader and Tutor Weekly communication with parents / carers to advise and update (email / telephone) Review of timetable and any particular pattern of difficulties to be explored / addressed Consider Level 1 Managed Move (student directed to an alternative educational setting for a short period of time) Consider Vulnerability / SEND issues and discuss as necessary with PV / DA / SKE Triggers DA and DR to identify students causing concern and requiring IBM and allocate case Students generating negative PD profile and accumulating repeat sanctions - Detention / ISO or high levels of Written Warnings in PD year group and school year to date table Non-standard entry with accompanying behaviour concerns Staff Supporting A member of the Inclusion Team (Pastoral Team/Student Support Intervention Team or Learning Enhancement Team) or a Progress Leader will be identified to take the lead in oversight of the IBM.
 Recording Record on CPOMS the start / weekly check in with student and contact with home and end of IBM